pretix/pretix-docs/docs/tutorial/event.md

 Under "form settings", we can choose the format in which pretix will ask attendees for names and titles.
 We are going to select "ask for given name, + family name, display like John Doe" for names and "free text input" for titles.
-It is important to finalize our choice here before taking the ticket shop live.
+We will finalize our choice here before taking the ticket shop live.
-Changing this after already having received orders can lead to issues when sorting or changing names.
+This is important because changing this after already having received orders can lead to issues when sorting or changing names.

 ## Shop design